In this article

 Durability: Moderate | Support: Flexible | Fit: Standard

 Whether you’re returning a serve, shuffling at the baseline, or scrambling for a drop shot, it helps to have responsive shoes so you can react as quickly as possible.
-Dana Mason’s pick for the most responsive shoe is the Asics Solution Speed FF 2, which is lighter and more flexible than the Asics Resolution (our best overall pick).
-The FF 2 has a little bit less cushioning, which is ideal for players who like to feel fast on the court.
-Mason says it’s her personal favorite (and the one she wears) because it’s so lightweight and has a roomy toe box; it’s also her top pick for clay courts.
+For those needs, I recommend the Asics Solution Speed FF 3.
+(Shoes that feel nimble are my personal favorite to wear on the court, which is why the men’s version is also my top recommendation for a responsive shoe.)
+Dana Mason (of Mason’s Tennis) also recommends the Speed FF 3, which is lighter and more flexible than the Asics Resolution (my best overall pick).
+The FF 3 has a little bit less cushioning, which is ideal for players who like to feel fast on the court.
+Mason says it’s her personal favorite and the one she wears because it’s lightweight and has a roomy toe box; it’s also her top pick for clay courts.

 Best tennis shoe for narrow feet